VORCUT - A dark dreamy chronograph

 An art installation by Martin Thaulow combining physical movement in space, ballet and video art.

 Music composed by Rudi Arapahoe

-Recently I was invited to sound design Bob Dickinson's new work 'Rendition'.
-The piece was originally composed by Dickinson in Paris, then evolved through a five stage rehearsal process in which the author worked in tandem with the chamber orchestra, to refine and define the composition.
-'Redition' is simply a beautiful piece of music.
-I thoroughly recommend that you visit Dickinson's web page, to listen to the work in it's entirety.
+Recently I was invited to sound design Bob Dickinson's new work Rendition.
+The piece was originally composed by Dickinson in Paris, then evolved through a five stage rehearsal process in which the author worked in tandem with the chamber orchestra, to refine the composition.

 The composition was premièred at the launch of Artist Voice Network at the Nottingham Lakeside Arts Centre (UK) on the 21st July 2010.

 Arapahoe music has been running in a 47 night theatre production of Kunio Shimizu's Gakuya (Dressing Room) in Theatre Tram, Setagaya-ku, Tokyo.
 The production is set to be televised nationally on nine occasions.

 Variations on Silence

 Conversation Piece features on the compilation CD Variations on Silence brought into the world by P*DIS Japan.
 Other artists to feature on the disc are Goldmund, Hauschka, Sylvain Chauveau, Akira Kosemura, Balmorhea, Deaf Center, Jacaszek, Peter Broderick, Ryan Teague, Takahiro Kido and Nico Muhly.